Tailow History, Family Crest & Coats of Arms

 Early History of the Tailow family

 This web page shows only a small excerpt of our Tailow research.
 Another 107 words (8 lines of text) covering the years 1601, 1602, 1645, 1729, 1920, 1613, 1667, 1641, 1621, 1629, 1620, 1667, 1661, 1667, 1649, 1699, 1779 and are included under the topic Early Tailow History in all our PDF Extended History products and printed products wherever possible.

 Tailow Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Taylor, Taylour, Taylur, Tailler, Taillefer and many more.

 Early Notables of the Tailow family (pre 1700)

 Outstanding amongst the family at this time was Edward Taylor (1645-1729), who was hailed as the finest American poet of the 17th century upon the publication of his work in 1920; Jeremy Taylor (1613-1667) English cleric in the Church of England; Richard Taylor (died 1641), an English lawyer and politician who sat in...

 Migration of the Tailow family to Ireland

 Some of the Tailow family moved to Ireland, but this topic is not covered in this excerpt.

 Another 62 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Tailow family to the New World and Oceana
+Migration of the Tailow family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Tailow or a variant listed above: Achsah Taylor, who arrived in Salem, Massachusetts in 1630; James Taylor, who emigrated Dumfries to Virginia in the 1600's, Abraham Taylor, who settled in Virginia in 1664.